How can we help you today?

 Once the Web Part Page Maintenance Mode is opened, it will show you a list of all Web Parts running on the page, including those that you do not see (Hidden Web Parts).

-Our sample page, that only has two Web Parts in edit mode, in the Web Part Page Maintenance mode has a total of 3 Web Parts (Documents and Events).
-It means, we have 1 extra Documents Web Part that is hidden:
+Our sample page, which only has two Web Parts in edit mode, has a total of 3 Web Parts (2 Documents and 1 Event).
+This means that we have 1 extra Documents Web Part that is hidden:

 Step 4: Delete Hidden Web Parts

-In our example, we see two Documents Web Parts, but we do not know which one is the hidden Web Part that need to be removed, and which one is the real Web Part that is rendered on our page.
-That is why we will select them both, and click the Delete link.
+In our example, we see two Documents Web Parts.
+Since we do not know which one is the hidden Web Part that needs to be removed, we will select them both and delete them.

-Then we navigate back to our page, by clicking the Go Back to Web Part Page option, to add the Documents Web Part back:
+Then, click Go Back to Web Part Page to add the Documents Web Part back:

-Whenever you want to delete a Web Part correctly from a page, follow these steps:
+How to delete a Web Part from your page?

-1. Activate the Web Part by clicking on its title.
-Once you do this, you will see a WEB PART ribbon tab at the SharePoint ribbon bar:
+Click the title of the Web Part to activate it.
+Once you do this, you will see the WEB PART tab at the top of your page:

 Did you find it helpful?
 Yes No